 Here’s a good example – say a potential client or customer is on your site and has been considering your product or service for awhile now.
 By sharing a promo video with them for an upcoming promotion, you can provide additional value and one more reason for them to say yes.

 Check out this example, which includes an actual discount code at the end:

 The short answer?
 Because promotions work.
 Sometimes, all a future customer or prospective client needs is that extra push to take the leap and try out your product or service.
 Studies have even shown that certain promotions, like offering coupons or discounts, can lead to a rise in oxytocin levels, making people happier and more likely to buy.

 You likely already know how well this works with limited-time discounts – creating a promo video for your events or promotions just helps get the word out in a form that your followers want to see.
 Customers actually prefer watching videos from the brands they follow, as it makes information easy to digest and remember.

 Promo videos are a fun and effective way to convey information, especially time-sensitive information you need your audience to easily grasp and commit to memory.
-Think about all the advertisements you see during the lead up to holiday weekends from big brands promoting their own promotions.
-Or teaser trailers that perfectly capture the mood of a film and go viral, even with very little information about the actual plot.
+Think about all the advertisements you see during the lead up to holiday weekends from big brands highlighting their own promotions, or teaser trailers that perfectly capture the mood of a film and go viral, even with very little information about the actual plot.